-How To Go Beyond Password Management To Protect Data
+Go Beyond Password Management to Keep Data Secure

-Effective password management is critical to keep your organization's data and information safe.
+A strong password policy is only the first line of defense when it comes to keeping your organization's data and information safe.

 Articles published March 16, 2017 by Mike Wallen

 It is extremely important to have a thorough password policy in place for all employees, but this shouldn’t be your only defense.
 It’s best if a strong password is the first layer of your organization’s security, not the only one.

 To fortify your first line of cyber defense, follow these tips for an effective password policy:

 - Follow password best practices.

 - Minimum length of eight characters (ten or more is recommended).

 - Include at least one number and special character, but do not require overly complex composition rules.

 - Prevent user-related information and use a common password dictionary (ban list) to ensure obscurity.